 Open Access Emergency Medicine (OAEM) indicates that the official diagnosis is Whiplash Associated Disorder, and occurs when the ligaments, tendons, and muscles in the neck suffer tears or sprains as a result of a sharp, snapping movement that often occurs as a result of a car accident.
 Whiplash can cause substantial pain and suffering that may remain permanently for some victims.

-For a free legal consultation with a whiplash accidents lawyer serving Washington DC, call 800-959-1444
+For a free legal consultation with a whiplash injury lawyer serving Washington DC, call 800-959-1444

 Symptoms of Whiplash